The World of Synnibarr: System

-Most rolls are of percentile dice (d100), though some are additive while others use a roll-under mechanic.
+Most rolls are of percentile dice (d100), though some are additive while others use a roll-under mechanic (aiming to roll below a target number on the d100).
 The third edition game mechanic replaces the previous percentile system with a streamlined skill-based system, where resolve and experience create cogency levels that are pitted against opposing cogency levels for determining results.

 McCracken and a group of other people have been playing and developing Synnibarr since the mid-'90s.
 In December 2012 a Kickstarter was launched to publish a new edition.
 The project was expected to span three books: an "Ultimate Adventurer's Guide", a "Worldship Atlas", and a "Book of Fate".
 The "Ultimate Adventurer's Guide" was published in August 2018, and as of March 2022 rewards have been fulfilled.

+Reception

+Ed Walker reviewed The World of Synnibarr in White Wolf #38 (1993), rating it a 3 out of 5 and stated that "I recommend Synnibarr.
+The descriptions of monsters, characters and locations alone make it a great supplement for any campaign."
+In contrast, Darren MacLennan criticized the game for its exceptionally poor design.